AlbertoBasalo/aidd/projects/astro_bokings/0-requirements/5-AstroBookings-Technical_requirements-CFO-letter.md

 We need a job scheduler that sends emails to suppliers and customers, and conciliates relational and NoSQL databases of any change.

-System logs and user credentials should be also stored in a non-relational database.
+System logs and user credentials, and job queues should be also stored in a non-relational database.

 The IT department should have a web application to check the status of the notifications service and the full system logs.